 - provide GPs with opportunities to improve patient safety and quality outcomes

-- support continuous Quality Improvement (QI) within the general practice setting
+- support continuous quality improvement within the general practice setting

-- enable GPs to fulfil their individual and vocational CPD requirements
+- enable GPs to fulfil their individual and vocational continuing professional development (CPD) requirements